FuelCycleFIT/FITProject/Feature_1/README.md

 In this part, the feature **Update the fuel composition vs. Fixed Fraction** is assessed.
-Specifications details are low in odrer to let a high degree of freedom in the solving.
+Specifications details are low in order to let a high degree of freedom in the solving.

-The roadmap for this exercice is as following :
+0. FCC requirements

+For running this exercise, the FCC should have a Fuel Loading Model (FLM [link](##-Abbreviations-and-definitions))

 1. Reactor design and fuel